ABB Software Engineer Salary in Greater Bengaluru | ₹888K-₹1.74M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at ABB totals ₹1.74M per year.
-View the base salary, stock, and bonus breakdowns for ABB's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ABB's total compensation packages.
 Last updated: 9/30/2025

 Company